 More than that, Urban argues that Le Tote fails to make it case because it did not specify “how such [alleged trade secret] information derived independent value from being kept secret,” which is a core element in the determination of whether information actually amounts to trade secrets (and thus, could give to claims of misappropriation if improperly acquired and used), and “how such information purportedly was misappropriated and used by Urban.”

 Breach of Contract Claim

-In case that is not enough, Urban states that Le Tote did not allege a plausible breach of contract claim.
+In case that is not enough, Urban states that in furtherance of its lawsuit Le Tote did not allege a plausible breach of contract claim.
 While Le Tote “asserts that Urban breached the parties’ [NDA] by purportedly ‘using Proprietary Information for the purpose of evaluating, developing, establishing, and launching’ a competing business,” it does not provide “a single fact supporting this conclusion.”

 To this, Urban argues that Le Tote’s conclusion fails in at least a couple of respects.
 For one thing, Urban asserts that “it simply does not follow that, because Urban launched its own fashion rental subscription business approximately a year after the parties’ exploratory discussions ended [that] Urban must have relied on information provided by Le Tote pursuant to the NDA to do so.”
 This is particularly true “given that the NDA expressly permitted Urban to develop a business that would compete with Le Tote at any point.”

 Second, “Le Tote’s breach of contract claim requires acceptance of the proposition that Urban, a well-established, publicly-traded retail company that has been in the fashion apparel business for decades could not possibly have expanded that business into the complementary clothing rental business—renting its own brands—in one year without using Le Tote’s confidential information.”